> > South Asian Diaspora >> Overseas Indians >> Thailand

 • Phuket

-The Kanchanaburi Memorial at the War Cemetery maintained by the Commonwealth War Graves Commission (CWGC) records the names of 11 Indian soldiers who laboured in the construction of the railway and fell during the World War II.
-A large number of conscripted Indian labourers are also understood to have been made to work on the railway.
+The Kanchanaburi Memorial at the War Cemetery, maintained by the Commonwealth War Graves Commission (CWGC), honors 11 Indian soldiers who lost their lives during World War II while constructing the railway.
+Many conscripted Indian laborers also toiled under harsh conditions on this railway.

 • Hindus